 The Honorable Joan M. Mooney was nominated by President Obama to serve as Assistant Secretary for Congressional and Legislative Affairs (OCLA) at the Department of Veterans Affairs (VA) on June 23, 2009, confirmed by the United States Senate on August 7, 2009 and sworn in by Secretary Eric K. Shinseki on August 10, 2009.

-As Assistant Secretary, Mooney is the principal advisor to the Secretary of Veterans Affairs on the Department's legislative agenda.
-She creates and manages Department-wide policies, plans, and operations related to all congressional and legislative matters affecting the Department of Veterans Affairs.
-Mooney is also responsible for conducting VA's Congressional relations activities and representing VA programs, policies, and legislative agenda to Congress and advocating for increasing budgets from $94 billion in Fiscal Year 2009 to $164 billion for Fiscal Year 2015.
+As Assistant Secretary, Mooney has been the principal advisor to the Secretary of Veterans Affairs on the Department's legislative agenda.
+She created and managed Department-wide policies, plans, and operations related to all congressional and legislative matters affecting the Department of Veterans Affairs.
+Mooney was also responsible for conducting VA's Congressional relations activities, representing VA programs, policies, and legislative agenda to Congress and advocating for increasing budgets from $94 billion in Fiscal Year 2009 to $164 billion for Fiscal Year 2015.

-Mooney shared family caregiver responsibilities for her Father, a retired Navy civilian and an atomic Veteran stationed in the Marshall Islands during the nuclear tests who suffered from a service-connected cancer.
+Mooney shared family caregiver responsibilities for her Father, an atomic Veteran stationed in the Marshall Islands during nuclear testing, who suffered from a service-connected cancer.

-Mooney graduated from George Mason University with a Bachelor’s degree in government and politics in 1986.
+Mooney is a 1986 graduate of George Mason University with a Bachelor of Arts degree in government and politics.